Scouting in North West England: Barrow

 The Barrow Gang Show is a relatively new Gang Show, starting in 1995.

 Congleton

-Congleton Gang Show started in 1972 and runs ever two years.
+Congleton Gang Show started in 1972 and runs every two years.

 Knutsford

 Knutsford Gang Show started in 1986.

 Marple

 1st Marple Scout Group, with Marple Guides, are involved in the Marple Gang Show in the Carver Theatre.
 This show has been running continuously for over 40 years, and is nationally recognised via the Red Knecker scheme.